kaleidos-ventures/taiga-blog/content/2016-10-13_epics_research.md

 <small>LEGO Workshop</small>

 ###Survey
 The main part of our research took the form of a survey.
-Thanks to Toño (who was then working as a developer at Kaleidos) we got in touch with a diverse group of people on the software world.
+Thanks to Toño (who was then working as a developer at [Kaleidos](https://kaleidos.net){target="_blank"}) we got in touch with a diverse group of people on the software world.
 Some of them worked developing products, some of them did consultancy work, using different team management tools, at different company sizes, etc. The objective of the survey was to know more about the work process around epics, answering a few questions that would help us get a better idea of what people had in mind when they used the word ‘epic’.
 The questions were:

 1. Should an epic live inside a sprint (along with the rest of the user stories)?
 2. What about Kanban (along with the rest of the user stories)?